tejasmhos/data-512-final-project/final_project_plan.md

 #### Potential Limitations of the data

 - There is a chance that the data may be contain a number of missing values.
 In this case, I will have to determine how to deal with these data points in the best possible way for my analysis.
 - The data is also very large (1.8 gigabytes).
-This number will certainly go down after I perform the filtering operation, but I will need to think of ways to make my research as reproducible as possible in case the data does not fit on the Github repository.
+This number will certainly go down after I perform the filtering operation, but I will need to think of ways to make my research reproducible in case the data does not fit on the Github repository.

 ## Analysis That Will Be Conducted